 What can I eat this recipe with?

-African chicken stew is so versatile and goes great with so many dishes, like rice, spaghetti, or plantains.
+African chicken stew is versatile and goes great with many dishes, like rice, spaghetti, or plantains.
 Being on a low carb diet, I love to eat mine with cauliflower rice or shirataki noodles.

 Tips and variations